|Saturday–Sunday, March 14-15, 2015|

 WMI Wilderness First Aid Course

-Fast paced and hands-on, this two-day course covers a wide range of wilderness medicine topics for people who travel in the outdoors.
 Whether spending time in the backcountry is your passion or your profession, you should never have to ask, "What do I do now?"
-In this course, you'll learn how to prepare for the unexpected.
-WMI's curriculum is unique and includes many advanced topics that other programs leave out including dislocation reduction and epinephrine administration.
-In just two days, you'll have the knowledge, skills, and ability to make sound decisions in emergency situations.
+In this fast-paced and hands-on course, you will learn how to prepare for the unexpected.
+The NOLS Wilderness Medicine Institute's (WMI) curriculum includes many advanced topics that other programs leave out, such as, dislocation reduction and epinephrine administration.
+In just two days, you will have the knowledge, skills, and ability to make sound decisions in emergency situations.
 This course is ideal for trip leaders, camp staff, outdoor enthusiasts, and individuals in remote locations.
 WMI's course is pre-approved by such organizations as the American Camping Association, the United States Forest Service, and other governmental agencies.
-This course does not
+This course does not include CPR.